qtruon/serverless-video-app/README.md

 - [ ] Set private Gateway API and access via AWS ClientVPN

 ## *Status:*
-- First commit for SAM template deploy works with expected resources
-- Not yet testing on the application
+- Test and fix SAM template to make the app can run
+- Adjust SAM template for CORS configs on API Gateway and S3
+- Create CloudFormation template for related resources (SAM deploy bucket, lambda roles ...)
+- Remove `requirements.txt` because we don't need `sam build` as we use layer for dependencies

 ## *Next Steps:*
-- Run application test
 - Create Method request query string and header in API gateway
 - Refine SAM template to use System Management Parameters Store
 - Create CodePipeline and deploy application via CodeBuild and CodeDeploy
-- Create CloudFormation template for other resources (if needed)
 - Integrate the website (not in scope of study) into the deployment into S3 hosted
 - Add function to view video by presigned url (limitation of Isengard not able to public S3 bucket)